-This section provides an overview of the recommended system capacity improvements contained in the 2035 RTP including roadways, transit (inside and outside of the METRO service area), and port/airport expansions.
+This section provides an overview of the recommended system capacity improvements contained in the 2035 RTP Update including roadways, transit (inside and outside of the METRO service area), and port/airport expansions.
+The 2035 RTP Update adds 1,570 freeway and tollway miles, as well as 2,229 arterial miles.
+For a full list of added capacity projects please refer to Appendix 12.